14 April 2023 • Alums President’s Forum Series: Behind the Screen with Carrie James ’92

 A lot, according to Behind Their Screens: What Teens are Facing (and Adults are Missing), the 2022 book coauthored by Project Zero Research Associate and Principal Investigator Carrie James ’92.

 James will return to campus for the first President’s Forum Series event of the semester, where she will discuss what she and her colleague and coauthor Emily Weinstein found in the course of their research.
 The book draws on perspectives from more than 3,500 teens, combining stories and data to reveal what young people are up against — and what teens need adults to understand.
-Due to weather, the event has been postponed; a new date will be set shortly.
+James' address will be held at 7 p.m. on Wednesday, April 19 in the Vandervort Room of the Scandling Campus Center.

 “William Smith alumna Carrie James’ work is timely, innovative and poignant,” says President Mark D. Gearan.
 “Her research at Project Zero combines data analysis and sociological research methods with deep curiosity about the human condition, and her fascinating book offers important insights about how we might engage with technology going forward.
 I very much look forward to what will be an enlightening and thought-provoking conversation.”